Tailbone pain is one of the most common aches that pregnant women experience.

 Equipment needed: a pillow to support your abdomen (optional)

 Muscles worked: glutes, hip rotators, hamstrings, spinal extensors

 - Begin on all fours on the mat with your knees directly under your hips.
 Your big toes should be touching.
 This will give your belly room to slide between your knees and avoid putting strain on your hips.
-You can also widen your toes if having them touching puts any pressure on your knees or doesn’t provide enough room for your belly.
-A pillow placed lengthwise between your knees will support your abdomen.

 - Inhale and feel your spine grow longer.

 - As you exhale, lower your butt to your heels.
 Tuck your chin to your chest.

 - Rest here, forehead on the ground, keeping your arms outstretched.
 You can also fold a blanket and let your head rest on it.